 - Full-time monitoring and screening

 Cocaine can often require a medical detox to help clients get the drug safely out of their brain and body.
 But physical sobriety is not enough to establish long-lasting recovery – a complete program of addiction therapies such as group and individual talk therapy, cognitive behavioral therapy and experiential therapies is needed to create healthy behavior patterns, build essential life skills and restore self-confidence.
-At Stonewater, our residential curriculum and intensive clinical treatment from a DBT platform incorporate all of these modalities, among others.
+At Stonewater, our residential curriculum incorporates all of these modalities, among others.
 Our programs are individualized to each patient’s needs according to our process of admission, evaluation and psychological testing.
 We provide a recovery experience that engages and excites the adolescents in our programs, so they can rediscover passions, strengths and talents and find new hope in their future.

 Reach Out to Stonewater Today

 Stonewater Adolescent Recovery Center provides addiction recovery treatment for adolescents aged 12 to 17 in Oxford, Mississippi.
 We welcome patients from all locations and backgrounds who are struggling with substance use, including cocaine and crack cocaine addiction.
 No matter what your adolescent or your family has experienced from the time addiction entered your lives, we are here to help you get the treatment you need to heal together.
 Please call us at 844-520-2004 to learn more about adolescent cocaine addiction treatment with Stonewater or to start the admissions process.